initpy/go-book/preface.rst

 designed.

-Go is a compiled language, i.e. a language that produces machine code that can be executed without the need of an external interpreter like Python, Puby, Perl and other scripting languages.
+Go is a compiled language, i.e. a language that produces machine code that can be executed without the need of an external interpreter like Python, Ruby, Perl and other scripting languages.

 In fact, if we were to compare Go to something, it would be a modern C. Yes,